-When Elizabeth Eppinger was 30 years old, would experience in prayer some unusual phenomena called “ecstasies” by which she penetrated deeper and deeper into the mystery of the cross and divine mercy.
+When she was 30 years old, she would experience in prayer some unusual phenomena called “ecstasies” by which she penetrated deeper and deeper into the mystery of the cross and divine mercy.

 She saw the state of the Church and the urgent need for sanctification of priest: "One of the great graces that Jesus Christ gained for us by his Passion is the institution of the Eucharist, His body and blood, and the power to confer the sacraments upon us… Instead of thanking God for these huge benefits, people don’t think about them and they have scant respect for priest… They don’t pray for them… However, despite all this ingratitude, God continues to give His graces, to show us His infinite mercy even more.
 She says again: If only I could tell the priest how much God loves them with a special love, and how sublime their state is!
 Ah, if only they could understand how much God loves them!"
 The unfaithfulness of certain members of the clergy haunted her.
 All her life she would never stop praying for them.

 Elizabeth foresaw in her visions great changes to political regimes.
 On several occasions she saw thebloody uprising that would take place in Paris in 1848.
 She was deeply shaken by the vision of the fighting and the many dead.

 She prayed: "Jesus, insofar as I am able I want to make reparation for the insult and outrages which You receive from human beings, especially from those who blaspheme You."

 Faced all these events, she exhorted people to pray, to do penance and to turn from sins.
 More clearly than ever, she understood the love of God and humankind’s ingratitude.